ThorstenBux/resume/README.md

 - Check if font is available on other devices -> make font inline
 - To use resume-cli and exporting the resume to PDF I need to create my own template using ```jsonresume-theme-boilerplate``` and add it to the ```jsonresume-cli``` project.
+- Make resume content editable on the website

 # Once step 1 works I would need to integrate that into this project as download function.